vaginessa/Tool-X/README.md

 ### :fire: &nbsp; How to Use &nbsp; :fire:

+Enter a Number for a specific output:
-- Type 0 : To install all tools.
+- [0] : To install all tools.
-- Type 1 : to sow all available tools and type the number of a tool which you want to install.
+- [1] : To show all available tools and type the number of a tool which you want to install.
-- Type 2 : to show tools category.
+- [2] : To show tools category.
-- Type 3 : for install operating system in termux
+- [3] : For the install of the operating system in termux
-- Type 4 : if you want to update Tool-X.
+- [4] : If you want to update Tool-X.
-- Type 5 : if you know About us.
+- [5] : If you know About us.
-- Type x : for exit.
+- [x] : To exit the tool.

 <br/>